 Changes in the ECL are due to the movements in the probability of defaults.
 There were no movements between levels.
 There were no instruments written off as the bank does not have a history of writing off instruments.
 There were no modifications in cashflows that took place.
 There are no changes in estimation techniques.
-The instruments are currently at stage 1 and stage 2.
+All the instruments are currently at stage 1.